 One of the big multichannel marketing trends is the renaissance of CRM.
 No longer is this limited to paper-based mail programs, but sophisticated data-driven programs that integrate tailored content across multiple channels.
-The challenge for many businesses is how to evolve from a transactional view of the customer to a behavioural view to improve the customer experience, as well as build and maintain customer loyalty.
+The challenge for many businesses is how to evolve from a transactional view of the customer to a behavioural view to improve customer engagement, as well as build and maintain customer loyalty.

 Whilst the core principles of marketing have not fundamentally changed over time, the marketing world in which we work keeps getting more complex.
 The most notable change is the shift in consumer influence and power; you only need to look at the growth in peer reviews, Facebook, Twitter and concepts like Groupon to see this power shift.
 But not only that, businesses who did not traditionally use direct marketing techniques (as they had little or no customer data) are now keen to learn how to harness the power of data in the digital space and how they too can start to build direct customer relationships.